Sushma Sharma (kabaddi)

-Sushma Sharma is an Indian kabaddi player from Himachal Pradesh.
+Sushma Sharma (ᱥᱩᱥᱢᱟ ᱥᱚᱨᱢᱟ, born 25 August 1998) is an Indian kabaddi player from Himachal Pradesh.
 She was part of the Indian team that won the gold medal in the 2022 Asian Games defeating Chinese Taipei in the final on 7 October 2023.

 Himachal Pradesh Chief Minister Sukhwinder Singh Sukhu honoured the state medallists who won medals at the Asian Games, and she was presented a cash award of Rs.15 lakhs.

 Personal life

 Sushma is from Drabil village, in the Shillai area of Himachal Pradesh’s Giri Par region.